ydb-platform/ydb/ydb/docs/en/core/reference/kafka-api/examples.md

 {% note warning %}

-Kafka Connect instances for working with YDB should only be deployed in standalone mode.
-YDB does not support Kafka Connect in distributed mode.
+Kafka Connect instances for working with {{ ydb-short-name }} should only be deployed in standalone mode. {{ ydb-short-name }} does not support Kafka Connect in distributed mode.

 {% endnote %}